cal-poly-dxhub/eCR-semantic-interoperability/notes.md

 - use embedding pipeline to get category of data
 - use llm inference to get answers to 4 questions
 - create new xml document with
-  - category of data
+  - category of data (category)
-  - original xml section chunk
+  - original xml section chunk (source)
-  - llm inference answers
+  - llm inference answers (inference)